Bience Gawanas: Early life and education

 Bience is the daughter of Philemon Gawanab and Hilde Rheiss.
-She attended secondary school at St Theresa Catholic school in Tses, ǁKaras Region, southern Namibia.
+She attended secondary school at St Theresa Catholic school in Tses, ǁKaras Region, in what was then South West Africa, at a time when the school was becoming increasingly political.
 From Tses she went to University of the Western Cape (UWC) in Cape Town, South Africa, to study law; Catholic sponsors helped her resist the pressure of apartheid officials to switch careers from law to nursing.
 She was expelled from UWC after the Soweto uprisings in 1976.

-After her expulsion she became an active member of SWAPO Youth League in Namibia and a teacher.
-She went into exile and lived in Zambia, Angola and Cuba.
+After her expulsion she returned to Namibia, joined the SWAPO Youth League, and worked as a teacher.
+She then went into exile and lived in Zambia, Angola and Cuba.
 In 1981 the International Labour Organization sponsored her as an intern at their headquarters and subsequently on a labour law study.
-After this Africa Educational Trust sponsored her through a law degree at University of Warwick, UK.
-She graduated in 1987 and qualified as a barrister at Lincoln's Inn, London in 1988.
+She moved to the United Kingdom to pursue a law degree at University of Warwick, sponsored by the Africa Educational Trust.
+She graduated in 1987 and qualified as a barrister at Lincoln's Inn, London the following year.

 Namibia was occupied illegally by South Africa until 1990.
 "When I decided to study law, a white schools inspector told me that as a black child my intelligence was lower than that of a white child and that maybe law was not meant for me," she said to one interviewer.
 "Today I am a lawyer and I have proved that intelligence has got nothing to do with a person's colour."

 Gawanas's interest in law was sparked after her beloved elder brother Jeka was picked up by whites and beaten to death while hitch-hiking, and police decided it was a "road accident".
 Her practical training included work with Lord Tony Gifford on human rights cases such as the "Birmingham Six" appeal of alleged bombers who were later exonerated.
 Throughout her exile, Gawanas continued to campaign for Namibia's freedom from South African rule.

-In 1988 she travelled to Zambia to visit her daughter and was detained by SWAPO.
+In 1988 she travelled to Zambia to visit her daughter and was detained by SWAPO, the organisation she had previously supported.
 Over an extended period the movement detained many thousands of Namibians as part of a "spy scare".
 These allegations were never proved despite months of solitary confinement and torture.
-Gawanas later became one of the first Namibians to return alive from the "dungeons" in Lubango, Southern Angola, in 1989, some months before many other surviving detainees were released.
+Gawanas later became one of the first Namibians to return alive from the Lubango dungeons, Southern Angola, in 1989, some months before many other surviving detainees were released.
 By July 1989, she and her daughter were repatriated by the United Nations and were back on Namibian soil.